brson/rust-contract-comparison/blog/parity-ink.md

 > http://wiki.polkadot.network/en/latest/

-Prominent docs on a wiki don't give me great confidence.
+Having important docs on a wiki don't give me great confidence.

-The wiki though looks like typical docs, and seems to have a good deal of content.
+The wiki though looks like typical docs, not a wiki, and seems to have a good deal of content.
 On it I find the "builder's portal":